Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - Glykos (sweet) – 2-4 teaspoons sugar

-- Me gala” (with milk) – it refers to the use of milk as part of the recipes – 1 or 2 tbsp evaporated milk.
+- Me gala” (with milk) refers to using milk in the recipes—1 or 2 tbsp evaporated milk.

 - Cold water

-The goal is to create a coffee foam, not as thick as in Dalgona, and therefore the amount of time and effort is much shorter.
+The goal is to create a coffee foam that is not as thick as in Dalgona; therefore, the time and effort are much shorter.
 The easiest way is to use a shaker, a milk frother, or a frappe mixer.

 - 2 teaspoons of sugar – if desired